cloudspannerecosystem/dynamodb-adapter/README.md

 ## Introduction

 DynamoDB Adapter is a tool that translates AWS DynamoDB queries to Cloud Spanner equivalent queries and runs those queries on Cloud Spanner.
-The adapter serves as a proxy whereby applications that use DynamoDB can send their queries to the proxy where they are then translated and executed against Cloud Spanner.
+The adapter serves as a proxy whereby applications that use DynamoDB can send their queries to the adapter where they are then translated and executed against Cloud Spanner.
 DynamoDB Adapter is helpful when moving to Cloud Spanner from a DynamoDB environment without changing the code for DynamoDB queries.
 The APIs created by this project can be directly consumed where DynamoDB queries are used in your application.

 The adapter supports the basic data types and operations required for most applications.
 Additionally, it also supports primary and secondary indexes in a similar way as DynamoDB.
 For detailed comparison of supported operations and data types, refer to the [Compatibility Matrix](#compatibility_matrix)

 ## Examples and Quickstart

-This project includes an example application and sample eCommerce data model.
+The adapter project includes an example application and sample eCommerce data model.
 The [instructions](./examples/README.md) for the sample application include migration using [Harbourbridge](https://github.com/cloudspannerecosystem/harbourbridge) and [setup](./examples/README.md#initialize_the_adapter_configuration) for the adapter.

 ## Compatibility Matrix